andresaude/armethyst/README.md

 # armethyst
-A simple ARM simulator for teaching purposes
+A simple ARM simulator for teaching purposes.